mysociety/fixmystreet/docs/_includes/admin-tasks-content.md

 - **Potentially libelous content** ​such as complaints about illegal or anti-social behaviour which implicate an identifiable individual.
 - **Abusive content** ​such as profanity or unsuitable images.
-- **Council staff** ​ may have added an update which they now wish to alter, eg because of a spelling mistake (if the report’s status has changed or a factual error was made, we recommend a new update rather than editing an existing one).
+- **Corrections** ​ - for example, a staff member may have added an update which they now wish to alter because of a spelling mistake (if the report’s status has changed or a factual error was made, we recommend a new update rather than editing an existing one).

 We recommend a ‘light touch’ approach to editing, in which any content from a user, other than those types listed above, is left intact.
 For example, there is no need to correct a report-maker’s spelling or grammar unless they request that you do so.

 #### Moderating reports